Tracking Your Progress

 Difficult Questions

-You should be aware that the interviewer will ask some questions you cannot answer.
-This is perfectly normal and does not mean that the OPI is not going well.
-The interviewer needs to find both the “floor” (what you can do with the language) and the “ceiling” (what you can’t do yet).
-So there will be some difficult questions when the interviewer is looking for the “ceiling,” but you don’t need to worry that you are doing poorly just because you can’t answer every question.
+You should expect that the interviewer will ask some questions you cannot answer.
+This is a perfectly normal part of every OPI and does not mean that the OPI is not going well.
+The interviewer needs to find both the “floor” (what you can consistently do with the language) and the “ceiling” (what you can’t do consistently yet).
+There will be some difficult questions when the interviewer is looking for the “ceiling,” but you don’t need to worry that you are doing poorly just because you can’t answer every question.

 You can find more information about Oral Proficiency Interviews on the testing agency’s website